SWI-Prolog/plweb/README.md

 # The SWI-Prolog web-site

 This repository contains the software  of http://www.swi-prolog.org.
-The (wiki) content of the website is stored in a git submodule.
-This must be installed seperately using the command below.
-To install the site from scratch locally, perform the following commands:
+The (wiki) content of the website and  required   add-ons  are stored in git submodules.
+These must be installed seperately  using the command below.
+To  install  the  site  from  scratch  locally,  perform  the  following
+commands:

   1. Downloading the site

     ```
-    % git clone git://www.swi-prolog.org/home/pl/git/plweb.git
+    % git clone https:github.com/SWI-Prolog/plweb.git
     % cd plweb
     % git submodule update --init
     ```

-  2. Install required SWI-Prolog add-ons:

-    ```
-    % swipl
-    ?- pack_install(recaptcha).
-    ?- pack_install(googleclient).
-    ?- pack_install(smtp).
-    ```

-  3. For a full installation, install the dynamic data.
+  2. For a full installation, install the dynamic data.
 The .db files must be writeable by the server process.

     - annotations.db